GreyKeenan/resume/content.md

 I am comfortable working with others, and I do my best to be a good communicator/team player.
 Simply being accomodating, straightforward, and forgiving goes a long way.

-My need to learn and understand things at a lower-level drives me to be a critical thinker and a problem-solver.
-At the same time, I do my best to keep this instinct in check for the sake making progress, rather than getting lost in the weeds.
+My need to learn and understand drives me to be a critical thinker and a problem-solver.
+At the same time, I do my best to keep this instinct in check for the sake of making progress, rather than getting lost in the weeds.

-I like to consider myself an open-minded and creative person, at least as much as one can judge that for themselves.
-I'm not afraid proposing or embracing new ideas and concepts.
-Trying new things is essential for improvement, and if they do go wrong they become an oppotunity to learn.
+I consider myself an open-minded and creative person, at least as much as one can judge that for themselves.
+I'm not afraid of proposing or embracing new ideas and concepts.
+Trying new things is essential for improvement, and even if they go wrong, they become an oppotunity to learn.

 ## Developer Tools